solliancenet/dp-203-v2/README.md

 - These files on GitHub are designed to be used in conjunction with the student handbook, but are in GitHub as a central repository so MCTs and course authors can have a shared source for the latest lab files.

+- the lab instructions for each module are found in the /Instructions/Labs folder.
+Each subfolder within this location refers to each module.
+For example, Lab01 relates to module01 etc. A README.md file exists in each folder with the lab instructions that the students will then follow.

 - It will be recommended that for every delivery, trainers check GitHub for any changes that may have been made to support the latest Azure services, and get the latest files for their delivery.

 ## What about changes to the student handbook?